Analytics Tier

 Serves as a long-term storage solution for less frequently used, verbose, or lower security-value data.

 Use for: It's designed for cost effective retention of large volumes of security data for up to 12 years.
+Use as a reliable soure of truth for your pipelines, or for rarely accessed data you keep for compliance/DFIR reasons.

-With data lake enabled, data ingested into the analytics tier (for supported tables) is mirrored to the data lake tier at no extra ingestion or processing charge.
-As long as the data in data lake remains within the analytics retention window, storage in the data lake tier is free.
-Note that only newly ingested data is mirrored; existing legacy data will not be moved to data lake automatically.
+With data lake enabled, data ingested into the analytics tier (for supported tables) is automatically mirrored to the data lake tier at no extra ingestion or processing charge.
+As long as the mirrored data in data lake remains within the analytics retention period window, storage in the data lake tier is free.

 With Sentinel data lake enabled, the traditional long-term retention mechanism is migrating toward a data lake-based model for supported tables.
 Data is mirrored from the analytics tables to data lake and stored there for at least the duration of the analytics retention period at no charge.